 Looking back to the Black Monday crash when the Dow Jones Industrial Average sank by 22.6%, many found safety in the form of Certificates of Deposit.
 Investors withdrew their exposed investments and transferred their money into CDs.
 With guaranteed interest rates and FDIC backing, CDs were a widely used means of protecting one’s money from market volatility; a fact that remains true today.
 The return on CDs today is nowhere near what it was 30 years ago.
 However, things are slowly improving thanks to recent federal interest rate hikes.

 However, due to their low rate of return, CDs do not hedge well against inflation.
 At least not when compared to other products, like certain annuities.
-This is especially true with long-term CDs that many consumers automatically renew out of habit.
-As a result, consumers may be losing the real-world value that could be parlayed into other, more advantaged solutions.
+This is especially true with long-term CDs, which many consumers automatically renew out of habit.
+As a result, consumers may lose real-world value, which could be parlayed into other, more advantageous solutions.

 Discussing CDs with Clients